-Any sediment, leaves, debris, spilt fluids or other waste that collects on our parking lots and sidewalks will be carried by runoff to our storm drain inlets.
+The Residential area will have development walkways and parking areas.
+Any sediment, leaves, debris, spilt fluids or other waste that collects on parking areas and sidewalks will be carried by runoff to our storm drain inlets.
 This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our system ultimately polluting the Virgin River.

 Maintenance involves regular sweeping, but it can also involve pavement washing to remove stains, slick spots and improve appearance when necessary.
 Use our Pavement Maintenance and the Pavement Washing SOPs to manage pollutants that collect on our pavements.